Hong Kong Imposes Face Mask Ban, Inflaming Protesters

-HONG KONG—Four months into a citywide uprising, Hongkongers have become extremely mindful about leaving digital trails that are sent back to mainland China.
+HONG KONG—Four months into a citywide uprising, Hong Kong residents have become extremely mindful about leaving digital trails that are sent back to mainland China.
 Some have zapped WeChat out of their phones.
 Others have abandoned e-wallets developed by Chinese conglomerates like Alibaba and Tencent.
 They disable location tracking on their smartphones.

 Protesters resist visual surveillance and facial recognition by using formations of open umbrellas aimed at cameras and helicopters.
 In August, some sawed down 20 “smart” lampposts in the city that they believed contained hardware for surveillance technology.